Nelson-max/HTML5_and_CSS3/README.md

-# This is all about html and css
+# html and css for beginners

-Html for novice beginner
+This is small roject to build a survey form for collecting data from users.